Regular price $95.00 Available

 More and more Americans realized that Big Beer all tastes the same so they started the Craft Beer Revolution.
 Now you can have beer that has flavor by brewing it yourself with your own Craft Beer Kit Plus.

-This kit includes one of our most popular Craft Series recipes, it’s light in body and color but rich in flavor, with an ABV rating of around 4.6%.
-You’ll enjoy every gulp.
-Beer is not for sitting and sipping.
+This kit includes one Craft Series Plus Recipe.
+This is an all malt beer, coming in at around 4.6% ABV, You’ll enjoy knocking this back.
+This beer is not for sitting and sipping.
 That’s tea.
 (A different Revolution.)

 Speaking of Revolution, that best describes the world’s first (patented) small batch conical fermenter which is included with this kit.
 It allows you to brew batch after batch and always with great results.
 It’s designed that way.

 The Plus is a full set of logoed PET bottles to capture and show off your prize creation.
 Caps are included and reusable for a fully professional presentation of your brew.

 Once your friends see your bottled brew, they’re going to want some.
 Guard this beer!
 Store it in a dark, cool place away from greedy eyes.
 Send them to us and they can make their own.
 If they beg, maybe give them a kit as the gift that keeps on giving.